Information for teachers

 One of my students has just started NumberWorks'nWords and the centre has asked for my input.
 What should I do?

 Please get involved.
 The centre manager would be delighted if you send an email or phoned with information.
 As an educational professional, your experience with the student is invaluable to us.

 Are NumberWorks'nWords learning modules compatible with classroom teaching?

 Most definitely yes.
-Our learning modules closely mirror the content of the local curriculum.
+Our learning modules closely mirror the content of the New Zealand curriculum.
 What's more, our teaching methods match the ones you use at school, so that children won't become confused.

 Can I visit a NumberWorks'nWords centre?

 Yes, we'd love you to pop in for a look around.
 Our centres are owned and managed by teachers, so we definitely talk your language.
 You can watch tuition in action and even try a couple of our learning modules.

 We stay in touch with government education initiatives, which means we're currently applying the same numeracy strategies that you're working with.